prwheeler/time-svc-rsrc-driver/README.md

 ## The Workload

-The workload is a simple nodejs app which is dockerized.
+The workload is a nodejs REST app which implements the Humanitec [resource driver API](https://developer.humanitec.com/drivers/reference/api-spec/)